Pupwiz/my-debian/simple-cdd-conf/MOTIVATION.md

 another VM and connect to it.
 But it's not very convenient and feels against mainstream flow.
 Sometimes I need just to use teams adopted practices, tools and scripts quickly, without any time to change them for my own environment.
-And some projects (more and more, actually) require virtualisation as part of workflow, so it's quite difficult to run them within VM.
+And some projects (more and more, actually) require vitalization as part of workflow, so it's quite difficult to run them within VM.
 It's not always possible to change existing project's workflow to use it from VM.
 So, I need a setup with stable core system and modern tools, but not in VM.